 For couples experiencing marital challenges, an alternative to divorce is legal separation.
-Some couples choose to pursue legal separation, giving them time to see if they can reconcile, or because divorce violates their religious beliefs.
+Some couples pursue legal separation because divorce violates their religious beliefs.
+Legal separation also offers couples time and space to consider reconciliation.
 If you are considering separating from your spouse, it is important to understand the specifics of legal separation.

-In Washington State, legal separation formalizes a separation while remaining legally married.
+In Washington State, legal separation formalizes a separation while the parties remain legally married.
 Legal separation is accomplished through a court order and is a legally binding consent decree.
 Legal separation is not a requirement before filing for divorce, and some couples reconcile during this time.

-One of the most common reasons couples choose to pursue a legal separation is that it allows them to make financial arrangements, such as deciding who will pay the bills, how child custody will be divided, and who will retain property, possessions, etc. When the court is involved in the separation, temporary arrangements are made for the following:
+One of the most common reasons couples choose to pursue legal separation is for financial reasons, such as who will pay the bills, who will retain property, possessions, etc. When the court is involved in legal separation, temporary arrangements are made for the following:

 - Shared child custody